brianhaferkamp/quickplaycards/README.md

 # quickplaycards
-An app that can be used for Quick Play Baseball
+An app that can be used to play Quick Play Baseball, a card-based tabletop baseball game from The Clark & Addison Gaming Co.